RICE DUMPLINGS STUFFED WITH LAMB, ALMOND AND SULTANAS

 This week, I worked a set of nights in the A&E department.
 Any doctor will be able to tell you that when you’re on nights, you flip into survival mode: suddenly all that matters is that you’re getting enough sleep in the day, and that you’re eating enough good food when you can, so you can make safe decisions at 3am when you’re utterly exhausted.
 On completion of your nights you get the reward of being allowed to re-enter back into civilisation with a sense of accomplishment.
 This week I had the added reward of knowing that the day after my last night shift was Nowruz, AKA Kurdish/Iranian New Year, AKA an opportunity for mum and I to hang out while cooking my favourite meal of all time: Kifta.

 Kifta has a soft outer shell that acts as a parcel, holding in the fruity lamb filling which is gently spiced with cumin and jewelled with almonds and sultanas.
-The kifta are then cooked in a soup that’s bursting with the sweet warmth of beetroot.
+The kifta are then cooked in either a chickpea, rosemary and tumericsoup, or a beetroot and spinach soup.
 This is by no means a ‘quick dish’, and if I were to rank its skill level I would have to go with ‘difficult’, though complexity aside this dish is a triumph.
 It is the ultimate display of Kurdish flavour and technique, and it would undoubtedly make an impressive showstopper at any dinner party.

 Both recipes are vegan and taste incredible on their own, but with the kifta they taste exceptional.
 The quantities of both recipes are enough to cook 4 kifta balls, which serves 2 to 4 people for dinner, depending on hunger levels.